Explore This Fellowship

 The DM-HEM Fellowship Program has four overarching objectives for its trainees:

-The core curriculum will successfully address clinical training in disaster medicine, as well as the strategic and operational components of emergency management in a health care setting; this will be achieved through didactics and clinical/operational learning experiences.
-Fellows will gain a detailed understanding of the existing local, state and federal emergency management programs and systems that exist, teaching them current best practice in health care emergency management, and through a comprehensive review of the existing literature and sentinel events in health care disaster response.
-Fellows will gain experience interacting with many differing disciplines outside of health care who participate in emergency response, including public safety and governmental leaders.
-Fellows will also receive training in the core specialty knowledge that is unique to disaster medicine, including training in disaster triage, mass casualty incident response, response to hazardous materials incidents, response to high consequence infectious diseases, mass care and other topics.
-The program also addresses academic and research skills, tailored to the career interests of the participant, to provide fellows with the knowledge and experience to support a successful academic career.
+The Fellowship’s core curriculum addresses the optimal delivery of clinical care in disaster settings as well as the strategic and operational components of building and sustaining effective emergency management programs in healthcare.
+Fellows receive training in the core specialty knowledge that is unique to disaster medicine, including training in disaster triage, mass casualty incident response, response to hazardous materials incidents, response to high consequence infectious diseases, mass care, and other topics.
+Fellows will gain experience interacting with many differing disciplines outside of healthcare who participate in emergency response, including public safety and governmental leaders.
+The program also helps Fellows to build academic and research skills with some tailoring to provide Fellows with the knowledge and experience to support a successful academic career.

 Clinical Experience

-The Mass General Emergency Department is a busy, high-acuity Level 1 Trauma Center, Burn Center and Pediatric Trauma Center with an annual census of more than 117,000 patients.
-As all fellows will have completed a residency in emergency medicine and be either board-eligible or board-certified by the American Board of Emergency Medicine before starting the fellowship, they will meet the institutional criteria for appointment as attending physicians and will deliver care in that role.
-Clinical care will occur in the Mass General Emergency Department.
+Eligible fellows who have graduated from ACGME-accredited emergency medicine residency programs will work clinically in the Emergency Department of either Massachusetts General Hospital or Brigham and Women’s Hospital in Boston, MA.
+Both are busy, high-acuity, academic Level 1 Trauma Centers and Burn Centers.
+As all fellows will have completed a residency in Emergency Medicine and be either Board-Eligible or Board-Certified by the American Board of Emergency Medicine before starting fellowship, they will meet the institutional criteria for appointment as Attending Physicians and will deliver care in that role.

 Research Experience